 Once upon a time - there was a girl named Violet Bains.
 Violet wanted to be an actress, but she ended up giving heart attacks to middle aged men in chicken costumes.
 Violet thought she was a free spirit, but her spirit was actually lost a long time ago.
 She got old before her time and never did anything with her life.
 Now she blames and judges other people so she can feel just a little bit better about herself.
 She contemplates suicide every day, but doesn't have the guts to do it.
 So she wanders, chasing after herself.
 But she's too slow.
 Now she's reached the end of the road and has nowhere left to turn.
 She's desperate, and lonely and scared.
-She's never gotten what she wanted and she's pretty sick of it.
-When will her turn come.
 The end.